 Winter Road Maintenance

-Bare pavement is achieved through plowing and use of salt in an environmentally responsible manner.
+Bare pavement is achieved through plowing and the use of salt in an environmentally responsible manner.
 This means using the right amount of the right material, in the right place and at the right time.

 Salt Management Plan